-Active listening is a crucial skill that allows individuals to fully engage in conversations and understand the message being conveyed.
+Active listening is a crucial skill that allows individuals to engage in conversations and fully understand the message.
 It involves hearing the words spoken and paying attention to the speaker’s non-verbal cues, such as body language and tone of voice.
 When practicing active listening, individuals strive to comprehend the speaker’s perspective and convey empathy.
 Active listening goes beyond passively hearing; it requires concentration, mental presence, and an open mind.

 Practicing active listening has numerous benefits for both the listener and the speaker.
 Firstly, it enhances understanding.
 By actively listening, you gain a deeper comprehension of the speaker’s message, which allows you to respond more appropriately and effectively.
 Active listening also fosters trust and rapport in relationships.
-When someone feels heard and understood, it strengthens the connection between individuals, whether it be in personal or professional settings.
+When someone feels heard and understood, it strengthens the connection between individuals in personal or professional settings.

 Furthermore, active listening helps to avoid misunderstandings and conflicts.
 By fully grasping the speaker’s perspective, you reduce the chances of misinterpreting their words or intentions.
 This can prevent unnecessary disagreements and promote a more harmonious environment.
 Moreover, active listening encourages the sharing of diverse ideas and opinions.
 When individuals feel heard, they are more likely to express their thoughts openly, contributing to a richer and more inclusive conversation.

 While active listening requires intentional effort and engagement, passive listening is a more passive form of receiving information.
-Passive listening involves hearing the words being spoken without actively deciphering their meaning or fully engaging in the conversation.
+Passive listening involves hearing the spoken words without actively deciphering their meaning or fully engaging in the conversation.
 In passive listening, the listener may be physically present but mentally absent, allowing their thoughts to wander or focusing on other tasks.
 This type of listening tends to lack empathy and understanding, as the listener’s attention is not fully dedicated to the speaker.
-As Harold Meyer of the ADD Resource Center often says, “Listen to understand, not to reply.”
+I often say, “Listen to understand, not reply.”

 In contrast, active listening is an active and intentional process.
 It involves being fully present in the conversation, focusing on the speaker’s words, and trying to understand their perspective.
 Active listening requires concentration, empathy, and the willingness to set aside one’s own thoughts and biases.
 This skill can be developed with practice and has far greater benefits than passive listening.
 By actively listening, individuals foster effective communication, understanding, and stronger relationships.